zhongguotu/ecs289c-precimonious/README.md

 PATH=$PATH:path/to/llvm/Release/bin
 ```

-### Instruction
+### Build Instruction
-After setting up the requirement, you can install Precimonious by
+After setting up the requirement, you can build Precimonious LLVM Passes by

 ```
 cd src